 A vice president for Wells Fargo bank, Mr. Ledesma has made a career of helping small businesses succeed through developing financing programs with the Small Business Administration and advocating on behalf of small businesses.
 His father was a small business owner for many years in Sacramento.

 As a member of the West Sacramento Chamber of Commerce, he developed the Small Business Response Team and pursued support from federal resources to help local small businesses deal with economic issues.

 A co-chair of the Sacramento Metro Chamber of Commerce’s Small Business Team, Mr. Ledesma has attended annual missions in Washington D.C. to help secure small business loans for local entrepreneurs.

 He received a Bachelor of Arts in Information Communications from California State University, Chico.
 He’s been a resident of West Sacramento since 1995.

 Married with two children, Mr. Ledesma regularly devotes time to community organizations such as the Elderly Nutrition Program of Yolo County, Our Lady of Grace Church & School, the West Sacramento Foundation, and local youth soccer teams.

-Mr. Ledesma currently represents the City of West Sacramento on the Capitol Corridor Joint Powers Board, the City/School 2x2, the Water Resources Association, the Waterfront Coordinating Committee, the Yolo Natural Heritage Program Joint Powers Authority Board, and the Yolo-Solano Air Quality Management District.
-He also serves as an alternate representative on the Delta Protection Commission, the Regional Water Authority, the Sacramento Area Council of Governments, the West Sacramento Area Flood Control Agency Joint Powers Authority, and the Yolo County Transportation District.
+Mr. Ledesma currently represents the City of West Sacramento on the IFD Public Financing Authority, Mayors Commission on Climate Change, Port District Commission, Riverfront Joint Powers Authority, Streetcar Policy Steering Committee, Yolo County Consolidated Redevelopment Successor Agency Board, and the Yolo County Transportation District Board.
+He also serves as an alternate representative on the Sacramento Area Council of Governments, and the West Sacramento Area Flood Control Agency.